miliariadnane/herb-classifier-api/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## 🌟Acknowledgments
+## 🌟 Support

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+> If you find this project useful or interesting, please consider giving it a star ⭐ on GitHub.
+Your support is greatly appreciated!
+> Also, if you have a moment, don't forget to make a duaa 🤲 for us.
+Thank you for your support!

-## Key Features
+## ⚙️ Key Features

+- [x] Deep learning model built with DeepLearning4j 🧠
+- [x] REST API 🌐
   - [x] Upload an image 🖼️
   - [x] Classify the image 🔍
   - [x] Display the classification result 📊
+- [x] Dockerized application 🐳
+- [x] CI/CD pipeline - Github Actions 🤖
 - [x] NextJs frontend application
     - [x] Home page 🏠
     - [x] Upload page 📤
     - [x] About page ℹ️
+- [ ] Mobile responsive 📱